tarasmatsyk/tarasmatsyk.com/content/posts/3-how-to-custom-email-address.md

 Sounds too good to be true, right?
 Agree, so I decided to go for it after 2 weeks of using trial version.
 Everything was good, except for one thing.
 I just could not pay for the service.
 For some reason, payment system refused to accept my MasterCard.
 I tried Visa too - no difference.
 The same cards I use to make orders on Amazon, make all online payments, to purchase things abroad, literally everywhere, but not here.
-So, bank told me everything should be fine, FastMail was telling that the issue is in my bank.
-Here is a deal, as a customer I never ever want to talk to my bank and never car how payment system works.
+My bank told me everything should be fine, FastMail was telling that the issue is in my bank.
+Here is a deal, as a customer I never ever want to talk to my bank and never care how payment system works.
 I could pay using Stripe or PayPal or any other strange payment system - was not an option.

 So I did an experiment, I tried to purchase G-Suite and guess what - it worked.
 If Google can charge me 5$, what's the problem with FastMail?